 Types of graves

-Only private adult graves are available at the Binnenweg cemetery.
-The Hoflaan cemetery offers urn graves, an urn wall, an ash scattering bowl and a scattering field in addition to general graves and private graves.
+At the Binnenweg cemetery in Zoetermeer, only private adult graves are available.
+The Hoflaan cemetery in Zoetermeer has urn graves, an urn wall, an ash scattering bowl and a scattering field in addition to general graves and private graves.

 Private graves